 This is the time that they have everyone on the ship dressed up formally.
-You won’t be allowed to go in the main dining room unless you’re wearing the appropriate dress code (You can go to the Lido restaurant instead of a self-service buffet).
+You won’t be allowed to go into the main dining room unless you’re wearing the appropriate dress code (You can go to the Lido restaurant instead of a self-service buffet).
 It can be nice to get all dressed up once in a while.
-You’re on a cruise, make the most of it!
+If you’re on a cruise, make the most of it!

 Like any other vacation, bringing your medicine is always a must.

 If you have medicines prescribed by your Doctor that you need to take on a daily basis, you should take them with you.
 You should also bring OTC medicines just in case (such as pain relievers, cold and allergy remedies, anti-acids etc).

 But remember, always read the label and follow the instructions, especially if you’re taking prescribed medicines as it could cause some serious health problems and nobody wants to get sick, especially while you’re in the middle of the sea!

 Now that most of us depend on electronics such as laptops, tablets, and smartphones, it is a must to have all your chargers ready.

 I would suggest you take an international all-in-one adaptor with you.
 Most cruise liners have American and European sockets.
 I always have my chargers, cables and adapters placed in one small bag so it’s easy for me to find.

 The laundry service on the ship is quite expensive!
 Just like in hotels, they charge per piece and if you are on a tight budget, then I would suggest you wash your clothes.
 Some cruise liners have a self-service laundry area where you can wash your clothes yourself.
 These are normally coin-operated.

 I have also heard that there are some that don’t have self-service laundry.
 Anyway, it is easy to dry clothes such as undergarments and light fabric clothes that can be washed and hung in your cabin’s bathroom.

 6. Cruise food and drinks